-Applicants will be invited to provide in the platform a brief description of the outcomes and outputs of the project.
-For more information, please refer to the LogFrame Matrix listed among supportive documents for grant applicants - Annex III, LogFrame of Project Proposal.
+Applicants will be invited to provide on the platform a brief description of the outcomes and outputs of the project.
+For more information, please refer to the Log Frame Matrix listed among supportive documents for grant applicants - Annex III, Log Frame of Project Proposal.

-Important Note Logframe should be filled only for applicants under LOT 2
+Important Note Log frame should be filled only for applicants under LOT 2